autocrossblog/autocrossblog.github.io/_posts/2009-01-21-it's-for-sale-again.md

 date: '2009-01-21T03:54:20+00:00'
 permalink: it's-for-sale-again
 image:
-categories:  [ 240z, Datsun, MegaSquirt, For Sale ]
+categories: [ 240z, datsun, megasquirt, forsale ]

 ---
 So this time, I think, I am serious about selling the Datsun.
 With moving sometime in the next 5-6 months I need to start preparing for the move, and with my work/school/book schedule there is no way I will have time to work on the Datsun in the coming months.